dev-cafe/cmake-cookbook/README.md

 ## Configuring tests

-You can place an optional `menu.yml` file in the recipe directory, next to `CMakeLists.txt`.
+You have to place a file `menu.yml` in the recipe directory, next to `CMakeLists.txt`.
-If present, the test script will parse it to set environment variables and CMake definitions for a particular recipe.
+The test script will parse it to set environment variables and CMake definitions for a particular recipe.

 Example:
 ```yaml